devfire/agora-mls/README.md

 **Option 2: Building from Source**
 - Rust 2024 edition or later
-- An Ed25519 SSH key pair (or the tool will guide you to create one)
+- An Ed25519 SSH key pair (this the only SSH type that will work!)
 - Protocol Buffers compiler (protoc) - installed automatically by cargo

 ### Installation